ilyabelkin/HappyBee/README.md

 # HappyBee
-### HappyBee is a companion set of features to complement ecobee Smart Thermostat
+### HappyBee is a companion set of features to complement ecobee smart thermostats
 * **Instant Home/Away mode** that's immediately triggered by turning on a security camera or another device.
 The native away mode takes hours to be triggered, and only when the conditions are ideal
 * HappyBee also **fixes a bug when HRV and furnace fan run indefinitely** when the native "Away for now" mode is triggered remotely via the ecobee app, API, IFTTT etc.
 * **Humidity normalization** using a Heat Recovery Ventilator.